Led by Group Executive: Animal Sciences,

 by Senior Manager Research, Dr Misheck Mulumba and a management team of

-highly qualified research managers, the Animal Health Division of the ARC has a
+highly qualified research managers, the Animal Health and Protection Division of the ARC has a

 long tradition of veterinary research since its founding in 1908 by